Halcyon Chambers is pleased to announce that the application process for Pupillage 2021 is now open.

 Because of the rules over 15,000 children, the vast majority British, are now living in enforced separation from one of their parents in what the Children’s Commissioner calls ‘Skype families‘.
 The Office for the Children’s Commissioner says:

 “The Government is under a legal obligation to treat the best interests of children as a primary consideration when implementing rules and policies.
-The current family migration rules fall woefully short of this and children’s best interests are often reduced to a mere exception.
+The current family migration rules fall woefully short of this and children’s best interests are often reduced to a mere exception.“In an ongoing attempt to reduce migration the Government has introduced rules which are now adversely impacting on British citizen families and children.
+This must surely be an unintended consequence but one that must now be urgently addressed.

-“The result has been the separation of parents and children, heartache and misery.
+…“The result has been the separation of parents and children, heartache and misery.
 Some families cannot see how they can ever meet the rules and separation may be permanent.

 I recently had to go to his school because he went through a period of anger … I understand he’s coming up to teenage years, but… he had a few anger issues and [talked] about wanting to smash things and not really hurting himself but wanting to break and smash stuff.
 He did also mention not wanting to live any more and he did go through a period of “why am I even bothering any more?”
 The doctor talked about the situation and asked him why he thought he was having those feelings and he said to her, “it’s because of my dad, because I can’t see my dad”.
 The doctor says we need to give him the tools to cope with his feelings as she knows we can’t fix it.”